Tackling temples, tempura, and tatami mat sleeps with kids in tow in Kyoto

 - Ippudo Ramen (part of the reliable chain also now in Singapore) for ramen and gyoza

-- For sushi: our favourite spot was Sushisei next to Daimaru department store (and our kids were fine to sit at the counter, which gave us a great experience interacting with the chef and other Japanese who happened to be super friendly).
+- For sushi: our favourite spot was Sushisei next to Daimaru department store (and our kids were fine to sit at the counter, which gave us a great experience interacting with the chef).
 Sushisei was very well priced and we were happy with the quality of sushi (we had the set lunch).

-- Den Shichi and Ganko Sushi are always reliable for sushi, or the Musashi Sushi is a hit with kids with its conveyor belt sushi (there’son in Kyoto Station too).
+- Den Shichi and Ganko Sushi are always reliable for sushi, or the Musashi Sushi is a hit with kids with its conveyor belt sushi (there’s one in Kyoto Station too).

 - Takashimaya and Daimaru department stores: the food departments here in the basement are a treat for the senses – you can sample a huge amount of delicacies and then buy take away bento boxes of sushi or bakery items that kids will identify.
 Great choice of food for picnics or for kids snacks if you are on your feet all day.

-We would highly recommend a trip to Kyoto with kids.
+So, Kyoto – should you go with kids?
+A resounding yes!
+We would highly recommend a trip here.
 The kids still talk about going back and my youngest’s new favourite food is…you guessed it… sushi!
 If this has given you an appetite for travelling to this interesting part of Japan, please send us a postcard, won’t you?